Perspective | These men fled modernity for a simpler life on a farm

 When I first started working in earnest for publications, it was always on the digital side.
 It’s not something I dreamed of doing so much as that is where I sort of fit in.
 A few years ago, working in Seattle, I was fully immersed in such a job.
 I was so caught up in catchy headlines, metrics and click-through rates that one day, a book title caught my eye.
 It was Jaron Lanier’s “You Are Not a Gadget.”
 It was kind of an eye-opener for many reasons that I won’t go into here.
 I’ll just say that it sparked yet another impulse in me — to get away from all of the fast-paced things that make up the “rat race.”

 I started to think how wonderful it would be to get away and start living a slower life.
 Well, that hasn’t really happened, but the thought is still there, lodged somewhere deep in my brain.
 Sometimes I come across work that reminds me that it’s still there.
 This is how I felt when I saw photographer Ondrej Cechvala’s submission to In Sight.
-His black and white images of a young couple living in a bucolic setting, tending to their farm and their animals, were a balm to me.
+His black and white images of two men living in a bucolic setting, tending to their farm and their animals, were a balm to me.

 Cechvala’s story, “I live a beautiful life!,” introduces us to Marek and Lojza, who have left their hometowns for an old farm in the north of Slovakia, where Marek’s grandmother lived.
 Cechvala told me in an email that Marek and Lojza’s decision was driven by the fact that they became tired of modern life, with its politics and ecological issues.
 So they headed out of town, intent on living a simpler life on a small farm.